Apiary and Pollinator Services

 The current Bee Law, passed in 1994, was a collaborative effort between the Pennsylvania State Beekeepers' Association and the Pennsylvania Department of Agriculture's Bureau of Plant Industry.
 To increase efficiency of the inspection service, the new law required all apiaries in the state to be registered.
 The current cost of registration is $10 for approximately two calendar years.
 The Bee Law continues to regulate the movement of honey bees, queens, and used equipment into and out of Pennsylvania in order to mitigate bee disease outbreak and spread.
 In addition, the Bee Law provides for quarantine action when potentially-threatening pests, pathogens and parasites are discovered.
 This action can be used to temporarily protect the beekeeper and beekeeping industry from potentially-harmful foreign organisms that are new to the region, allowing for time to assess and contain the issue before it is a problem.

 The Apiary Section’s Apiary Inspection Program is charged with carrying out the Bee Law.
-When possible, a team of seasonal apiary inspectors is hired to inspect colonies throughout Pennsylvania during the active bee season (approximately May-September).
-Inspections are prioritized in roughly this order: apiaries that had previous outbreaks of American Foulbrood (AFB), queen breeding yards, interstate movement of honey bees, new beekeepers, apiaries that have not had a recent inspection, and, then, all other apiaries.
+When possible, a team of seasonal apiary inspectors is hired to inspect colonies throughout Pennsylvania during the active bee season (approximately May through mid-Octorber).
+Inspections are prioritized in roughly this order: apiaries that had previous outbreaks of American Foulbrood (AFB), queen breeding and nucleus(nuc) production yards, interstate movement of honey bees, new beekeepers, apiaries that have not had a recent inspection, and then all other apiaries.
 When an inspector finds or suspects a case of AFB or other regulated organism, the apiary containing the colony is quarantined as samples are processed in Harrisburg to confirm infection.
 Beekeepers are notified of the diagnosis and, if positive, are provided a treatment order outlining appropriate treatment options.
 In the case of AFB, compliance must be completed within 14 days of receiving the order and apiaries are revisited twice per year for two years following treatment.
-Other types of inspections include: certification for queen producers, compliance inspections for interstate movement of bees and equipment, and national honey bee disease survey inspections
+Other types of inspections include: certification for queen and/or nucleus colony producers, compliance inspections for interstate movement of bees and equipment, and national honey bee disease survey inspections.

 The Pennsylvania Native Bee Survey (PANBS) was started in 2006 by the Apiary Section to identify native pollinators in the Commonwealth.
 In 2010, the first Pennsylvania Checklist of Bees was published, identifying 371 species known to have existed historically or currently found in the Commonwealth.
 As the PANBS has continued to expand in scope, a baseline of information is being developed to analyze bee population changes over time.